On the foundations and applications of Lorentz-Finsler Geometry: Global Lorentz-Finsler Geometry

 \subsubsection{The Lorentz-Finsler setting}

 Starting at Fathi and Siconolfi's article \cite{FS} published in 2012, a number of new approaches have been developed extending the existence of Cauchy time functions to cone structures $\C$, even lowering the regularity considered here.
-Indeed, they use cones just convex, closed, salient with non-empty interior and varying continuously and use weak KAM theory.
+Indeed, they consider cones just convex, closed, salient with non-empty interior and varying continuously, and they apply weak KAM theory.
 Under global hyperbolicity, such a $\C$ is proved to admit a smooth Cauchy time function.
 Noticeably, there is a previous related approach in dynamical systems by Sullivan \cite{Sullivan}, as well as a posterior one by Monclair \cite{Monclair1, Monclair2}, the latter linking attractors, chain recurrent points and the existence of time functions in Lorentzian manifolds by using Conley theory.
-This theory was used shortly after by Bernard and Suhr \cite{BS, BS2} to prove the existence of temporal functions satisfying {\em $h$-steepness} (a condition which, in the Lorentz case, becomes stronger than Cauchy temporal but independent of steepness, see \cite{BFS25}).
-Their result holds for more general closed cone structures which requires a suitable extension of the notion of global hyperbolicity.
+This theory was used shortly after by Bernard and Suhr \cite{BS, BS2} to prove the existence of temporal functions satisfying {\em $h$-steepness} (as mentioned above, this condition becomes stronger than Cauchy temporal in the Lorentz case but independent of steepness, \cite{BFS25}).
+Their results hold for more general closed cone structures; with this purpose, a suitable extension of the notion of global hyperbolicity is introduced.

-Summing up, at least for regular cone structures, the existence of Cauchy temporal functions as well as some of the properties listed above (as the stability in item \eqref{item1} or the flexibility in item \eqref{item2}, see \cite{Min17}), is well stablished now by methods alternative to the original Lorentzian ones.
-However, the possibility of splittings beyond the smooth one does not seem to have been explored.
-Next, we emphasize that the original approach \cite{BS03, BS05, BS06, MS, AFS} extends to Lorentz-Finsler manifolds yielding a global splitting and ensuring the properties listed above.
+Summing up, at least for regular cone structures, the existence of Cauchy temporal functions and some of the properties listed in \S \ref{s_items} (as the stability in item \eqref{item1} or the flexibility in item \eqref{item2}, see \cite{Min17b}), is well established now by methods alternative to the original Lorentzian ones ---however, the possibility of low regular splittings does not seem to have been explored.
+Next, we emphasize that the original approach \cite{BS03, BS05, BS06, MS, AFS} extends to Lorentz-Finsler manifolds yielding a global splitting and ensuring the properties listed in \S \ref{s_items}.